 NPS History Collection Finding Aids

 The National Park Service (NPS) History Collection includes over three million documents, photographs, video and sound recordings, scrapbooks and photo albums, and other materials.
 Available finding aids are below.
-Please check back frequently as new material is regularly added.
-Email the archivist for more information about these or other collections.
+Brief descriptions of each collection aids browsing.
+Please check back frequently as new material is added regularly.
+Email the archivist for more information about these or other collections or to schedule a research visit.

 gray labeled boxes on shelving units